bszarlej/flame_camera_tools/README.md

 ## Installation

-At the moment you can add this package via [Github](https://github.com/Bartekdevv/flame_camera_tools.git) only by adding the following to your `pubspec.yaml` file:
+At the moment you can add this package via [Github](https://github.com/Bartekdevv/flame_camera_tools.git) by adding the following to your `pubspec.yaml` file:

 ```yaml
 dependencies: